didillysquat/VTK2022/README.md

 ## Requirements
 You may want to download and install the [loupe browser](https://www.10xgenomics.com/products/loupe-browser/downloads).
 This is a browser designed by 10X to visualise the results of the Cell Ranger analysis that we will conduct below.
 Alternatively, I will load it on my machine and you can see what it looks like that way.

+You'll be working with R to analyse the outputs of the scRNA-seq data analysis.
+If you'd like to run R on your local mchine, you'll need to install R. You'll also likely want an IDE to work with.
+I would recommend either Rstudio or Visual Studio Code.
+You'll also need to install the following packages:

+- dplyr
+- Seurat
+- patchwork
+- ggplot2
+- languageserver

+Alternatively you can run R on the computation server (where it is already installed).
+But you'll likely want to connect to it using [Visual Studio Code](https://code.visualstudio.com/download).
+So install this on your local machine and install the R extension and the SSH extension.
 ## Part XXX: Running cellranger bamtofastq

 TODO incorporate down sampling into this.
 If the students can down sample then they can work with their own sets of files and fully develop a Nextflow pipeline.